daniel-ginting/RoboFriends/README.md

 - This app renders list of random profile from an API.
 - Each profile has it's own card component.
 - Every profile gets a robot image taken from https://robohash.org
-- User can filter the profile list from the SearchBox.
+- User can filter the profile list from the

 ## Framework